qulle/oltb/README_INTERNAL.md

 });
 ```

-Other properties that you can add is.
+Other properties that you can add are:
 ```javascript
 ({
     confirmText: 'Your text' // Changes text on ok button